 Fellows will be placed at one of two sites, depending on their area of interest and language skills.

-The Arnhold Global Health Institute is involved in several ongoing projects in the DR. More details about the projects are available at XXXX.
-The fellow would be based at the hospital Juan XXIII, and be able to participate in teaching initiatives with the family medicine residency based there, as well as get involved in hospital-based projects including triage and throughput in their emergency and inpatient departments.
+The Arnhold Global Health Institute is involved in several ongoing projects in the DR. The fellow would be based at the hospital Juan XXIII, and be able to participate in teaching initiatives with the family medicine residency based there, as well as get involved in hospital-based projects including triage and throughput in their emergency and inpatient departments.
 Depending on their areas of interest, fellows could work with the small community-based clinics and community health workers on a range of education and QI interventions.
 Fluency in Spanish is required.

-The project at the Gorongosa National Park is based on a unique partnership between MSSM and a conservation organization, working to restore the ecosystem of the park as well as engage in community development projects in the rural buffer zone aroudn this park.
-More details about the project are available at XXXX The fellow would continue work on one of several ongoing initiatives, including an agriculture an nutrition intervention, HIV in the workplace prevention project, ongoing trainnig of the community health workers and traditional birth attendants, as well as collaborative projects with the local clinic and regional medical and public health schools.
-Profieciency in Portuguese is required.
+The project at the Gorongosa National Park is based on a unique partnership between MSSM and a conservation organization, working to restore the ecosystem of the park as well as engage in community development projects in the rural buffer zone around this park.
+The fellow would continue work on one of several ongoing initiatives, including an agriculture an nutrition intervention, HIV in the workplace prevention project, ongoing training of the community health workers and traditional birth attendants, as well as collaborative projects with the local clinic and regional medical and public health schools.
+Proficiency in Portuguese is required.

 Although this is not primarily a clinical fellowship, some clinical experience is necessary because it gives fellows a first-hand understanding of the challenges of working within healthcare institutions and healthcare structures in low-income settings, and give them exposure to the spectrum and type of disease typical of underserved patients.
 The fellows would be expected to become familiar, through reading and clinical practice, with the management of common tropical diseases, as well as other non-communicable diseases that one typically sees outside of the United States.
 This knowledge will allow them to become more effective teachers and trainers in these settings.